 Parker, Euell and Kiely

 In the summer of 2003, Curbishley signed Matt Holland from Ipswich for £1.5million, Chris Perry for peanuts and youngster Carlton Cole on a season-long loan.

 There was even a certain Paolo Di Canio in the ranks, who arrived on a free transfer from West Ham.

 All four would become key figures in the coming season.

-But there was quality already in the side too, with former trainee Scott Parker an esteemed first-team regular, fan favourite Jason Euell more than capable of a goal or two and goalkeeper Dean Kiely one of the league’s most solid shot-stoppers.
+But there was quality already in the side too, with former trainee Scott Parker an esteemed first-team regular, fan favourite Jason Euell more than capable of a goal or two, and in goalkeeper Dean Kiely they had one of the league’s most solid shot-stoppers.

-With the side built around Parker, Charlton climed the Premier League table in the run-up to Christmas with a string of fine performances.
+With the side built around Parker that season, Charlton climbed the Premier League table in the run-up to Christmas with a string of fine performances.

 Sharing the goals